Exponential twist of probability measures: drift correction in term of a generalized gradient

-We consider here the particular case of Brownian diffusions, when $(\P, \shd)$ verifies Hypothesis \ref{hyp:existencePsxJumpDiffusion} item 2.
+We consider here the particular case of Brownian diffusions, i.e. when $\P$ verifies Hypothesis \ref{hyp:existencePsxJumpDiffusion} item 2.

 \begin{remark} We emphasize that we do not make any assumption on the coefficients $\sigma, b$ of the martingale problem.
 In fact, we do not even require local boundedness of these coefficients.
-All the results of this paper are based on the properties verified by the probability measure $\P$ (in particular the Regularly Markovian feature) without any restriction on the generator $a$ of the underlying martingale problem. \end{remark}
+All the results of this paper are based on the simple Markov property of the probability measure $\P$ without any restriction on the generator $a$ of the underlying martingale problem. \end{remark}